Hornucopian dronepipe: Background

 MONAD Studio was created by Eric Goldemberg and Veronica Zalcberg in 2002.
 They are an architectural company.
 In April 2015, MONAD unveiled their "Multi" project, which they describe as a "Sonic Art Wall Installation".
 Originally consisting of a cello, violin and bass guitar, the instruments in the series are all fully 3D printed.
 The hornucopian dronepipe is the fourth item in the project and was also released in 2015.
 A fifth instrument exists, which is a didgeridoo.

 Design

 The hornucopian dronepipe's design was inspired by pythons and strangler fig trees (species that are native to MONAD's home state Florida) as well as the didgeridoo.
 It was prototyped in wood and then modeled digitally.
 The design process took under a year.

 The hornucopian dronepipe is printed in black colored polylactic acid; the printing process takes ten days.
-The instrument encircles its player like a serpent with numerous tubes; MONAD used measurements of Scott F. Hall's body to ensure a good fit.
+The instrument encircles its player with numerous tubes; MONAD used measurements of Scott F. Hall's body to ensure a good fit.